-Brasato is the perfect make-ahead type of meal, and this preparation is better when prepared at least one day in advance of serving it.
+Brasato is a traditional Italian recipe for beef braised in red wine.
+It is the perfect make-ahead type of meal, and this preparation is better when prepared at least one day in advance of serving it.

 We generally refrigerate the meat and sauce (after being cooked) in separate containers overnight.
 The meat is much easier to slice when cold and fat can be skimmed from the surface of the sauce.

 After this has been accomplished, simply cover the sliced beef with the wine and vegetable sauce and reheat in a covered dish prior to serving.